A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Discussion

-Our evaluation of the proposed method with clinical images obtained from the multi-center trial data showed that the method, when trained with $\sim60$ patients, yielded a reliable segmentation performance with DSC of $0.82$.
-When considering patient cases with correct tumor localization ($94.2\%$), the DSC further improved to $0.87$.
+Our evaluation of the proposed method with clinical images of patients with stage IIB/III NSCLC shows that the method, when trained with $61$ patients, yielded a reliable segmentation performance with DSC of $0.82$.
+When considering patient cases where the tumor was localized correctly by the method ($94.2\%$), the DSC further improved to $0.87$.
 These results demonstrate the accuracy of the method in clinical settings and motivate further clinical evaluation of the method with even larger datasets and with delineations defined by multiple readers.
+Further, the method is general, and the results motivate the evaluation of the method for segmenting tumors other than the primary tumors, including infiltrating tumors, and segmenting tumors at other stages of the disease, including metastasis.
+In all these cases, the method would require the corresponding definition of the ground-truth TFAs, or a surrogate for the ground truth, such as those from manual delineations performed by trained readers.

 The results obtained with the proposed method also motivate further evaluation of this method for PET-based clinical applications that require tumor delineation such as PET-based radiotherapy planning \citep{el2009exploring,zaidi2009molecular}.
 Further, the results motivate evaluation of this method for the applications of computing PET-based volumetric markers of metabolic tumor volume (MTV) and total lesion glycolysis \citep{ohri2015pretreatment,chen2012prognostic}, and radiomic features \citep{cook2018challenges,zhang2017radiomics,mena201718f}, each of which are being evaluated as prognostic and predictive markers of therapy response.
 Such evaluation can be performed using task-specific evaluation frameworks \citep{kupinski2006comparing,jha2012task,jha2017,barrett2010therapy}.
 In this context, our initial results in both clinically realistic simulation (Fig.~\ref{fig:simul_metrics}(b)) and patient studies (Fig.~\ref{fig:patient_metric_plot}(b)) on estimating the tumor area indicate the promise of the proposed method on the task of quantifying MTV more accurately than conventional methods.